 Read on for tips and tricks on how to make sure your children stay comfortable when the weather heats up.

-The warm weather makes most things child-related easier – you don’t have to put 18 layers on them before they go out, for example.
+The warm weather makes most things child-related easier – you don’t have to put multiple layers on them before they go out, for example.
 But it makes some things much more complicated, like keeping them safe in the sun for starters.
 Then of course making sure they are comfortable when temperatures climb.

-3. Stop thirst
+2. Stop thirst

-4. Fill up the paddling pool
+3. Fill up the paddling pool

-5. Avoid the car
+4. Avoid the car